ForgeRock/forgeops/cluster/addons/prometheus/README.md

 * [Grafana](https://grafana.com/docs/grafana/latest/)

-The following sections list the forgeops repository artifacts that are used to deploy Prometheus, Grafana, and Alertmanager in the CDM.
+The following sections list the forgeops repository artifacts that are used to deploy Prometheus,Alertmanager, and Grafana in the CDM.

 ## Helm charts

-* The ``kube-prometheus-stack`` chart deploys Prometheus, Grafana, and Alertmanager software.
+* The ``kube-prometheus-stack`` chart deploys Prometheus, Alertmanager, and Grafana software.
 It also deploys the relevant metrics exporters.
 The deployment creates custom resources to make Prometheus native to Kubernetes.

 * The ``forgerock-metrics`` chart provides configurable service monitors,